wtetzner/KallistiOS/utils/dc-chain/README.md

 for all modern environments, including **Linux**, **FreeBSD**, **macOS** and **Windows** (via **Windows Subsystem for Linux**, **Cygwin**, **MinGW-w64/MSYS2** or **MinGW/MSYS**).
-Many conditional instructions have been diligently added to the script to allow it to seemlessly function in many environments out of the box.
+Many conditional instructions have been diligently added to the script to allow it to seamlessly function in many environments out of the box.

 ### `dc-chain` utility installation
 `dc-chain` is packaged with KallistiOS, where it can be found within the